chris-armstrong/aws-smsdk/DEVELOPERS.md

 the README and reference documentation for how to use consume its libraries and SDKs in your own code.

+## Base Libraries

+All the SDK bindings use the [eio](https://github.com/ocaml-multicore/eio) library for async, leveraging [httpaf](https://github.com/anmonteiro/httpaf) and [h2](https://github.com/anmonteiro/ocaml-h2) by [@anmonteiro](https://github.com/anmonteiro/) for HTTP communication via the `awssdklib`.

+Jane Street [Base](https://opensource.janestreet.com/base/) is used in some of the parsers and code generators, but the `awssdklib` shared library used by SDKs has minimal dependencies on external libraries.

 ## Repository layout

 ```